apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

   <td>(none)</td>
   <td>
     Custom labels that will be added to the driver pod.
 This should be a comma-separated list of label key-value pairs, where each label is in the format <code>key=value</code>.
+Note that Spark also adds its own labels to the driver pod for bookkeeping purposes.
   </td>
 </tr>
 <tr>
   <td><code>spark.kubernetes.driverSubmitTimeout</code></td>
   <td>60s</td>
   <td>
-    Time to wait for the driver pod to be initially ready before aborting the job.
+    Time to wait for the driver pod to start running before aborting its execution.
   </td>
 </tr>
 </table>